jonaharagon/www.jonaharagon.com/keys.md

 {% include gpg.asc %}
 </code></pre>

+My **previous** GPG key had the fingerprint `9BD822880E2784EE5C929CD6DB49BB255B868219` and has signed the new key for verification.
+It should otherwise no longer be trusted or used, but I have no reason to believe it has been compromised.

 ## Matrix

 I can be contacted on Riot/Matrix at `@jonah:aragon.sh`, these are my Matrix keys: